 (x,y,z)=(3,1,2)(x,y,z) = (3,1,2)

-This example connects the main ideas in one place.
-The point PP anchors the line, the direction ratios tell you how the line moves, the direction cosines give the same direction in unit form, and the plane equation lets you find the intersection point.
+The point PP anchors the line, the direction ratios say how it moves, the cosines give that direction in unit form, and the plane equation locates the intersection.

-Using the symmetric form when a denominator is 00
+• Using the symmetric form when a denominator is 00.
+Switch to parametric form when a direction ratio is zero.

 Need help with a problem?